 How was China when you first came?

 I first came to China in 1987 when I had recently graduated from college.
-At that time I taught in Beijing in a school that today is called the China University of Geosciences.
+At that time I taught in Beijing at a school that today is called the China University of Geosciences.
 As you can probably imagine, the China of that time was very different from the China of today.
-I lived in a relatively new apartment building, but we didn’t have amenities like hot water, telephone service or air conditioning.
-Everything was also much cheaper then, as my monthly salary was only 500 yuan, which was already about 5 times that for the average Chinese.
+I lived in a relatively new apartment building, but we didn’t have amenities like hot water, telephone service, or air conditioning.
+Everything was also much cheaper, as my monthly salary was only 500 yuan, which was already about 5 times that of the average Chinese.

 What were the most interesting China-related events you have had the chance to cover as a journalist ?

-3 giants have litterally taken over the e-commerce market in China, who do you think is the most susceptible to take over (or has already done so maybe)?
+3 giants have literally taken over the e-commerce market in China, who do you think is the most susceptible to take over (or has already done so maybe)?

 E-commerce is clearly the biggest sector as it’s got the biggest potential in terms of business volume.
-Financial services also seems to be another sector with big potential, and one that’s growing quickly.
-Most of the other sectors, like games, social networking, travel and even search services, are relative niche areas that will probably see limited growth potential over the longer term.
+Financial services also seem to be another sector with big potential, and one that’s growing quickly.
+Most of the other sectors, like games, social networking, travel, and even search services, are relatively niche areas that will probably see limited growth potential over the longer term.

 China has a very interesting social media landscape, what would you say about the Wechat rise to power?